Students must first have an internship offer before they may pursue the CCSE Internship course.

 Your employer will need to agree to assign you a specific project which fits within the timeframe of the semester you wish to do the internship, and it must have deliverables you can present and report on to the Internship Coordinator.
 You must demonstrate that this project is not "every day" work, and you are learning something new which pertains to your degree/computing.
 Discuss your unique situation with the Internship Coordinator to verify you may do this.

-Interested and want to get in touch with the CCSE Internship Coordinator?
+Are you interested and want to get in touch with the CCSE Internship Coordinator?